thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 Of course, we can certainly do so by projecting \\(u\\), living in 2 dimensional space, onto a set of three vectors \\(v_1, v_2, v_3\\):

 *That looks cool!
-It seems to me these transformations done by matrix-vector mulitpication are stretching/squashing space uniformly throughout across all positions.
-Is it true?*
+It seems matrix-vector multiplication is characterized by its stretching/squishing space uniformly everywhere.
+Is this true?*

+That is true.
+Let's take a moment to unpack what you really mean by "uniformly everywhere".
+First, we can study this stretching/squishing by looking at the one-dimensional case.
+In this case, matrix-vector multiplication is simply multiplying two numbers.
+Let's look at how different line segments change in terms of their length.

+*It seems that they got scaled up/down by the same factor, regardless of their position and size.*

+Yes.
+Equivalently speaking, any two segments equal in length before a transformation will still be equal in length after the transformation.

-Yes that's true.
-Equivalently speaking, if two chunks of space before the transformation are equal in volume, they are also equal in volume *after* the transformation.
+This property translates to higher dimensions as well.
+If two chunks of space are equal in volume before a matrix-vector multiplication, they are also equal in volume after said multiplication:

-*Oh that's an interesting way to describe it!
-This raises the question: how much bigger or smaller does the space get after a given transformation?*
+*Oh that's an interesting way to describe it.
+This raises the question: how much bigger or smaller does the space get after a given transformation?
+In the 1-dimensional case, this factor is simply the number used to multiply.
+In N-dimensional space, however, how do we get such factor from an N-by-N matrix?*

-You are asking the all the right questions!
+You are asking all the right questions!
 The point of Linear Algebra is really studying these transformations inside-out, characterizing them, breaking them apart.
 Volume contraction or expansion is just one of these studies.
 The keyword for your question here is *Determinant of a Matrix*.
 But let's take a break here and grab a coffee?
 We'll come back with many more interesting findings :)